anyaevostinar/anyaevostinar.github.io/classes/208-f25/quizzes-overview.md

 ## Exam Structure
 As discussed in the [syllabus](syllabus), the exams in this class are meant to assess your proficiency on a specific set of learning objectives.
-Each exam will have a posted set of learning objectives that you can demonstrate your understanding of for that quiz, and most learning objectives will appear on at least 2 exams.
+Each exam will have a posted set of learning objectives that you can demonstrate your understanding of for that quiz, and all core learning objectives will appear on at least 2 exams.

 ## Exam Learning Objectives
 The learning objectives that will be on exams are: